Bounce house safety back in spotlight after boy blown onto highway

 The San Bernardino County Sheriff's Department said in a statement that the boy fell out of the bounce house after it rolled onto Highway 395 and struck a car.
 The child suffered minor injuries.

-While the driver was not hurt, they were "shook up from the ordeal," the sheriff's department said.
+The driver was not hurt but was "shook up from the ordeal," the sheriff's department said.

 Breaking News Emails